Maratha quota agitation turns violent in Jalna district of Maharashtra, CM appeals for peace | Politics

 - India

-A protest for Maratha reservation in Jalna district of central Maharashtra turned violent on Friday leading to dozens of persons including police personnel getting injured, officials said.
+A protest for Maratha reservation in the Jalna district of central Maharashtra turned violent on Friday leading to several persons including at least 12 police personnel getting injured, officials said.

 Police used baton-charge and fired teargas shells to disperse a violent mob at Antarwali Sarathi village on Dhule-Solapur road in Ambad tehsil.
 Villagers also claimed that police fired some rounds in the air, but officials did not confirm it.